Differences Between Nominal GDP and Real GDP

 - “I” stands for businesses’ capital spending.

-Let’s now talk about nominal GDP and real GDP.
+Let us now talk about Nominal and Real GDP.

-- Nominal GDP is the GDP which is calculated at the current market price.
-That means nominal GDP expressed all recent changes in the market.
+- The nominal GDP is the GDP calculated at the current market price.
+So, that means nominal GDP expresses all recent changes in the market.

-- Real GDP, on the other hand, is calculated by taking a base year as a determinant.
-For example, if we need to calculate the real GDP of 2016 and if we would take 2010 as the base year; we would calculate the real GDP by taking all the quantities of goods, services, finished products and then would multiply with the prices of 2010.
+- The real GDP is calculated by taking a base year as a determinant.
+For example, if we need to calculate the real GDP of 2016 and if we took 2010 as the base year, we would calculate the real GDPCalculate The Real GDPReal GDP can be described as an inflation-adjusted measure that reflects the value of services and goods produced in a single year by an economy, expressed in the prices of the base year, and is also known as "constant dollar GDP" or "inflation corrected GDP." by taking all the quantities of goods, services, and finished products and then would multiply them by the prices of 2010.

 Nominal GDP vs Real GDP Infographics